Dakota, Minnesota and Eastern Railroad: Initial approval

-The STB approved the application on December 10 of that year pending completion of an Environmental Impact Statement (EIS), which was released by the STB on September 27, 2000.
+The STB approved the application on December 10, 1998, pending completion of an Environmental Impact Statement (EIS), which was released by the STB on September 27, 2000.

 An analysis of the plan by Minnesota's Dakota, Minnesota and Eastern Railroad Working Group in 2001 showed support among customers and freight shippers, but DM&E's expansion plan led to complaints among residents in communities along the railroad's right-of-way.
 While some communities welcomed the railroad's expansion plan as an opportunity for increased business within their own cities, other residents and businesses felt that roads in the area were not built with enough overpasses and underpasses to deal with the traffic flow problems that the longer and more frequent unit trains would produce at grade crossings.
 The objectors cited concerns of the general public in safely and quickly traversing their communities as well as the ability of emergency vehicles to cross the tracks to reach emergency scenes or hospitals.
-The city of Rochester, Minnesota filed with the STB to compel the railroad to build a bypass around the city as a condition to granting the railroad permission to build the Powder River extension.
+The city of Rochester, Minnesota, filed with the STB to compel the railroad to build a bypass around the city as a condition to granting the railroad permission to build the Powder River extension.
 The bypass was estimated to cost around US$100 million.